atowne/babyMonitor/README.md

 ## Image Detection:

 The camera sends video at 30 fps.
 I’d like to see if the baby moves once per second, so I grab every 30th frame and compare the baby’s position to a frame 29 frames later.
 If the baby’s position is identical, he did not move.
-If the position is not identical, we store that the baby has moved at least once.
+If the position is not identical, I store that the baby has moved at least once.
 If the baby moves 10 times in one minute, he is considered awake.
 This does lead to the occasional false positive; however, at higher thresholds, I encountered too many false negatives.

 Logo is from: